sleepz103/Lernperiode-11/README.md

 - [x] As a user with minimalistic requirements I want to **see one page** with everything (network, battery, title) **hidden** in order to enjoy self-explaining design

 - [ ] As a I-turn-my-phone-off-and-put-it-away user I want the timer **to noise an alert and send pop-up notification** when it's over in order to know that the app finished counting

+Heute habe ich anders zum Arbeiten gekommen.
+Für jede Arbeitspaket habe ich zuerst den Quellcode versucht zu verstehen (React ist ähnlich zu C#, aber anstatt fields gibt es states).
+Dann habe ich versucht, selber paar Befehlen einzugeben.
+Schliesslich habe ich Copilot gefragt, wie nah an der Lösung war ich.
+Somit musste die KI mit meinen Code-Vorschlägen arbeiten und ich konnte den Code verstehen.
+Es hat sich aber herausgestellt, dass die Benachrichtungen zu senden sehr aufwändig ist.
+Für meine weitere Recherche habe ich kein Zeit gehabt.
+(85)

+# 26.09 (asynchron dezentral 6/7) design rework, refactoring, enhancement

+- [ ] As an app test I want a button to skip to next state (work/break) in order to see more quickly if next stage at 00:00 is working properly working

+- [ ] As a user with minimalistic requirements I'd like smooth animations and a toggle to raw bones design in order to enjoy simple app aesthetic

+- [ ] As a developer with little react skills I'd like the code to be refactored in order to understand the structure of the app and be able to develop better

+- [ ] As a fast thinking user I'd like choose between pre-defined times in order to get to work more quickly

+# 31.10 (7/7)

 ----